Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

 3. **How to rebase my PR?**

-    We recommend creating a PR in a separate branch, othen than `master`, especially if you plan on submitting several changes at once and do not want to wait until the first one is resolved (we can work on them in parallel).
+    We recommend creating a PR from a separate branch other than `master`, especially if you plan on submitting several changes at once and do not want to wait until the first one is resolved (we can work on them in parallel).
 Update your master with upstream (assuming you have already set [upstream](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/configuring-a-remote-for-a-fork))
     ```bash
     git fetch --all --prune
     git checkout master